stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/table/tables/index.md

       value: string
     - name: name
       value: string
+      description: Specifies the name for the table, must be unique for the schema in which the table is created
     - name: kind
       value: string
+      description: Table type - permanent, transient, or temporary
     - name: cluster_by
       value: array
+      description: Specifies one or more columns or column expressions in the table as the clustering key
     - name: enable_schema_evolution
       value: boolean
+      description: Table has schema evolution enabled or disabled
     - name: change_tracking
       value: boolean
+      description: Change tracking is enabled or disabled
     - name: data_retention_time_in_days
       value: integer
+      description: Specifies the retention period for the table so that Time Travel actions SELECT, CLONE, UNDROP can be performed on historical data in the table
     - name: max_data_extension_time_in_days
       value: integer
+      description: Specifies the retention period for the table so that Time Travel actions SELECT, CLONE, UNDROP can be performed on historical data in the table
     - name: default_ddl_collation
       value: string
+      description: Specifies a default collation specification for the columns in the table, including columns added to the table in the future
     - name: columns
       value:
         - name: name
           value: string
+          description: Column name
         - name: datatype
           value: string
+          description: The data type for the column
         - name: nullable
           value: boolean
+          description: Specifies that the column does allow NULL values or not.
         - name: collate
           value: string
+          description: Specifies the collation to use for column operations such as string comparison
         - name: default
           value: string
+          description: Specifies whether a default value is automatically inserted in the column if a value is not explicitly specified via an INSERT or CREATE TABLE AS SELECT statement
         - name: autoincrement
           value: boolean
         - name: autoincrement_start
           value: integer
+          description: The default value for the column starts with the specified number
         - name: autoincrement_increment
           value: integer
+          description: Each successive value for the column automatically increments by the specified amount
         - name: constraints
           value:
             - name: name
               value: string
+              description: Name of the Constraint
             - name: column_names
               value: array
             - name: constraint_type
               value: string
+              description: Type of the constraint
         - name: comment
           value: string
+          description: Specifies a comment for the column
     - name: constraints
       value:
         - name: name
           value: string
+          description: Name of the Constraint
         - name: column_names
           value: array
         - name: constraint_type
           value: string
+          description: Type of the constraint
     - name: comment
       value: string
+      description: Comment for the table

 ```
 </TabItem>